 3. Conduct mock interviews.
 It’s one thing to study your answers to possible questions, but quite another to say your answers out loud in a conversational setting.
 Ask your pre-med advisor to have a practice interview with you beforehand.
 They will be able to provide critiques from a valuable perspective.

 4. Prepare a list of questions you’d like to ask the admissions advisor at the end of the interview.
 Possible questions include “What do you wish more people knew about the school?” or “What research opportunities does the school offer?”

 5. Be professional and polite.
-While these things may seem obvious, you’d be surprised how many people break these rules in their interview.
+While these things may seem obvious, you’d be surprised how many people break these rules in their interviews.

 - Arrive on time.
 This one is a no-brainer.

-- If interview is virtual, make sure surroundings are private, clean, and free from distraction.
+- If the interview is virtual, make sure the surroundings are private, clean, and free from distraction.

 - Make eye contact with the interviewer.
-Avoiding eye contact indicates nervousness or deception — neither of those are words you want associated with you.
+Avoiding eye contact indicates nervousness or deception — neither of those are words you want to be associated with you.

 - Do not wear perfume or cologne.
 Many people have allergies and a heavy scent can be distracting.